ThreaditApp/Threadit/README.md

 #### 🌍 Communities
 - A user creates a new community.
-- A user joins an existing community.
+- A user joins a community.
 - A user leaves a community.
 - A user views a community's threads and members.
 - A moderator deletes a community.

 #### 📝 Threads
 - A user creates a thread.
-- A user edits or deletes their own existing thread.
+- A user edits or deletes their own thread.
 - A user views a thread and its comments.
 - A moderator deletes a thread.